 L-2 VISAS: SPOUSES & CHILDREN OF L VISA HOLDERS

-As per the USCIS website, ” Executive capacity generally refers to the employee's ability to make decisions of wide latitude without much oversight.
-Managerial capacity generally refers to the ability of the employee to supervise and control the work of professional employees and to manage the organization, or a department, subdivision, function or component of the organization.
-It may also refer to the employee's ability to manage an essential function of the organization at a high level, without direct supervision of others.
-See section 101(a)(44) of the Immigration and Nationality Act, as amended, and 8 CFR 214.2(l)(1)(ii) for more complete definitions.”
+According to the USCIS website, "Executive capacity" generally refers to the employee's ability to make significant decisions independently, with minimal supervision.
+"Managerial capacity" generally refers to the employee's ability to oversee and control the work of professional employees, manage the organization, a department, subdivision, function, or component of the organization, or manage an essential function at a high level without direct supervision.
+For more detailed definitions, please refer to section 101(a)(44) of the Immigration and Nationality Act and 8 CFR 214.2(l)(1)(ii).

-As per the USCIS website, ” specialized knowledge means special knowledge possessed by an individual of the petitioning organization's product, service, research, equipment, techniques, management, or other interests and its application in international markets, or expertise in the organization's processes and procedures.
-(See 8 CFR 214.2(l)(1)(ii)(D).)
-Such knowledge is beyond the ordinary and not commonplace within the industry or the petitioning organization.
-In other words, the employee must be more than simply skilled or familiar with the employer's interests.”
+According to the USCIS website, "Specialized knowledge" refers to unique knowledge possessed by an individual about the petitioning organization's products, services, research, equipment, techniques, management, or other areas of interest, and its application in international markets, or expertise in the organization's processes and procedures.
+This knowledge must go beyond what is ordinary or commonly found in the industry or the petitioning organization.
+In other words, the employee must possess more than just basic skills or familiarity with the employer's interests.
+Please refer to 8 CFR 214.2(l)(1)(ii)(D) for further details.

 Contact Us Today